status-im/pluto/docs/Roadmap.md

-Extensions development is currently in progress
+Extensions development is currently _IN PROGRESS_

 ## Done